Marius-Sheppard/X-MAS-CTF-2020_Writeups/Santa's Consolation/README.md

 # SANTA'S CONSOLATION
-:star: I don't know if this is the only solution or the simplest one but I tried to explain it the best I could so that beginners like me would understand
+:star: I don't know if this is the only solution or the simplest one but I tried to explain it the best I could so that beginners like me would easily understand.

 ### As we check the X-MAS CTF Web Exploitation section we find the following challenge:
 ![Given Challenge](https://github.com/Marius-Sheppard/X-MAX_CTF_Writeups/blob/main/Santa's%20Consolation/xmasctftask.png)